 This committee will serve as an advisory group to the library and liaison with each department and group represented regarding library needs and issues.
 It will make recommendations regarding departmental allocations and acquisitions within the library budget and advise the library in the development and refinement of library policies.
-The b.
-Memb ership: 1) TF 13; one graduate and one undergraduate faculty represen- tative elected from each college and university studies
+The results of this committee's work will be reported to the library director, chief information officer, provost and vice president for academic affairs, and president.